 Enroll in classes online at www.lahc.edu.
-You will be enrolled in the classes of your choice you can choose to be placed on a waiting list if the class is full and waiting list space is available.
-You will receive an email confirming you requested to be placed on the waiting list.
-If you are placed on the waiting list you are authorizing the enrollment in the class so make sure if you do not want the class you drop following deadlines.
+You will be enrolled in the classes of your choice or placed on a waiting list if the class is full and waiting list space is available.
+Write down and save your confirmation numbers.
 You can print your semester schedule on the LAHC website student information system.